Dr Melissa Marie Bowen

 Students sometimes ask “How can I become an oceanographer?”
 There is no straight-forward answer (many of us arrived in oceanography after doing degrees in physics, maths or engineering), but there are many options!

-You can study the ocean and climate as an Earth Science major with these courses:
+You can also study ocean and climate as an Earth Science or Geography major with these courses:

 Current PhD students: